 The racial breakdown:

-Whites – 19.Ninety-eight percentage equipped in math; 35.Fifty-seven percent geared up in studying;
+Whites – 19.Ninety-eight percent equipped in math; 35.Fifty-seven percent geared up in studying;

-Blacks – eight.Eighty-five percentage geared up in math; 22.87 percent ready in studying;
+Blacks – eight.Eighty-five percentage geared up in math; 22.87 percent are ready to study;

 Hispanics – 13.
-Fifty-one percentage geared up in math; 26.02 percentage prepared in reading.
+Fifty-one percent geared up in math; 26.02 percent prepared in reading.

 For tenth-graders: 10.
 Ninety-nine percent have been ready in math; 24.
-Forty-nine percent have been ready to study.
+Forty-nine percent have been prepared to study.

 The racial breakdown: